More-Sushant/Celebal-Technologies-Internship---DS/Assignment_6/README.md

 - Compare results and select the best model
 - Well-commented code explaining each step

-Check out `model_training_and_tuning.ipynb`.
+Check out `assignment_6.ipynb`.

 ### Resource:
-- Guide to hyperparameter tuning on KDnuggets
+- Guide to hyperparameter tuning on KDnuggets.